 Here is Chapter 4 of my yet-untitled WIP, a Pride and Prejudice variation where Elizabeth meets Mr. Bingley first, as Jane and Mr. Darcy are both away.
 If you have not read the previous chapters, here is the link to Chapter 1.

-Elizabeth endured the ride to Meryton with her two youngest sisters who were plotting and scheming how to ensure they danced every dance.
-Mr. Bingley was mentioned a few times, but the two girls no longer spoke of him with excessive praise; their thoughts were on the militia that would soon be stationed in Meryton for the winter.
+Elizabeth endured the ride to Meryton with her mother and three younger sisters, as the two youngest were plotting and scheming how to ensure they danced every dance.
+Mr. Bingley was mentioned a few times, but Kitty and Lydia no longer spoke of him with excessive praise; their thoughts were on the militia that would soon be stationed in Meryton for the winter.
 Elizabeth was grateful for her sisters’ distraction, for that would make it easier if Mr. Bingley began to show her particular attention… and if she were to welcome it.

 When they stepped inside the Assembly Hall, Elizabeth searched for her friend, Charlotte Lucas.
 At least, that is what she told herself.
 In truth, she was looking for Mr. Bingley and his party.
-Not seeing him, but seeing her friend, she hurried over to her.
+When she did not see him, but instead saw her friend, she hurried over to her.

 “Charlotte!”
 Elizabeth said, reaching to take her friend’s hands.
-“It has been awhile.”
+“How have you been?”

-“Their trip has taken an unexpected turn in the form of long lost friends my aunt and uncle unexpectedly encountered.”
+“Their trip has taken an unexpected turn, as our aunt and uncle encountered friends they had not seen in many years.”
 She bit her lip as she pondered whether to mention Jane’s beau.
-Despite being a confidential friend, Charlotte also tended to tell her mother everything, who would then pass the information on to her own mother.
-She would be most displeased if she was the last person to hear about her own daughter’s admirer.
+Despite being a confidential friend, Charlotte also tended to tell her mother everything, who would then pass the information on to everyone she encountered.
+Elizabeth knew her mother would be displeased if she was the last person to hear about her own daughter’s admirer.
 “We expect her home within a few weeks.”

 “I imagine you are looking forward to her return.”